My-CMDhub/Django-Task-Manager/README.md

-# Task Manager with AI Automation ChatBot 📝 🤖
+# Nexus with AI Automation ChatBot 📝 🤖

-A Django-based task manager application with Supabase integration for authentication.
+A Django-based Nexus application with Supabase integration for authentication.

 ---